rohdelab/rcdt_ns_classifier_matlab/README.md

 # rcdt_ns_classifier_matlab
-MATLAB code implementation of the RCDT-NS classifier
+MATLAB implementation of the RCDT-NS classifier